 Desdemona had once been called Hog Town and Hog Creek Oil Company made the discovery (not a skilled conman’s Hog Creek Carruth Oil Company).
 Eastland County’s Ranger and Cisco communities experienced drilling booms the previous year.

 That oil field gained international fame for Ranger as the town that wiped out oil shortages during World War I, allowing the Allies to “float to victory on a wave of oil.”
-Eastland County’s Cisco would later gain fame as the crowded boom town Conrad Hilton visited after the war – and bought his first motel (see Oil Boom brings First Hilton Hotel).
+Eastland County’s Cisco would later gain fame as the crowded boom town Conrad Hilton visited after the war — and bought his first motel (see Oil Boom brings First Hilton Hotel).

 Spear Oil Company